 I don’t think anyone who lives in the United States can say that our country is a “Christian” nation.
-Yes, the country was founded on Judea-Christian principles.
+Yes, the country was founded on Judeo-Christian principles.
 This is hard to dispute (though many of the founding fathers were Deists).
-But to label the USA a Christian nation . . . especially in 2013, is difficult to maintain.
+But to label the USA a Christian nation today is difficult to maintain.

 Studies have shown that the percentage of self-identified Christians has fallen 10 points in the past two decades.
 The foundations of America’s “Christianized” culture is falling apart.
 The Northwest of the USA has traditionally been anti-religious and anti-Christian.
 But the anti-religious culture of the Northwest has moved to the East in recent years.

 Al Mohler, who is regarded as a major leader of the “Christian Right” has gone on record saying, “The most basic contours of American culture have been radically altered.
 The so-called Judeo-Christian consensus of the last millennium has given way to a post-modern, post-Christian, post-Western cultural crisis which threatens the very heart of our culture . . .
 Clearly, there is a new narrative, a post-Christian narrative, that is animating large portions of this society.”

 I believe Mohler is correct.
 I spend a lot of time traveling and talking to nonChristians and Christians alike and those conversations underscore that we are now living in a post-Christian culture.
 Christendom as we know it is dead.

 The reason, I believe, lies chiefly in three areas:

 1. Christians in general have sanctified, anointed, and protected outdated traditions of church practice that are over 500 years old, refusing to come to terms with the fact that many of these traditions are not only irrelevant, and ineffective, but they are also unbiblical.